Business and Basis of Presentation (Policies)

 COVID-19and resulting adverse changes in advertising and consumer behavior.

 Lower revenue and longer days to collect receivables negatively impacts future availability under our credit facility.
 Availability under our Asset Based Loan (“ABL Facility”) is subject to a borrowing base consisting of (a) 90% of the eligible accounts receivable plus (b) a calculated amount based on the value of certain real property.
-The maximum amount available under our ABL Facility was $26.1 million at March 31, 2021 compared to $24.8 million at December 31, 2020, of which none was outstanding at March 31, 2021 compared to $5.0 million outstanding at December 31, 2020.
+The maximum amount available under our ABL Facility increased to $25.0 million at June 30, 2021 compared to $24.8 million at December 31, 2020, of which none was outstanding at June 30, 2021 compared to $5.0 million outstanding at December 31, 2020.

 We implemented several measures during 2020 to reduce costs and conserve cash to ensure that we have adequate cash to meet our debt servicing requirements, including:

-As the economy begins to show signs of recovery, many of these cost reduction initiatives have or will be reversed during 2021.
-We continue to operate with lower staffing levels, have not reinstated the company 401(k) match and have not paid equity distributions on our common stock.
+As the economy begins to show signs of recovery, many of these cost reduction initiatives have been reversed during 2021.
+We continue to operate with lower staffing levels, we have not reinstated the company 401(k) match and we have not paid equity distributions on our common stock.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”) was signed into law.
 The CARES Act provides opportunities for additional liquidity, loan guarantees, and other government programs to support companies affected by the

 COVID-19pandemic and their employees.
 On December 27, 2020, Congress passed the Consolidated Appropriations Act (“CAA”) that includes a second relief package, which, among other things, provides for an extension of the Payroll Support Program established by the CARES Act.
 We have utilized certain benefits of the CARES Act, and we may be entitled to benefits under the CAA based on our individual locations, including: